Jimmy Garoppolo Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Matchup vs. Chicago

-- In one matchup against the Bears, Garoppolo threw for 293 passing yards, 83.5 yards higher than his over/under in Sunday's game.
+- Garoppolo threw for 293 passing yards one matchup against the Bears, 83.5 more yards his over/under in Sunday's game.

 - Garoppolo did not throw a touchdown pass in that matchup against the Bears.